 The Chapter 13 bankruptcy trustee—the official responsible for administering your Chapter 13 case—will conduct the meeting.
 Both the trustee and your creditors (if any show up) can ask you questions about:

 Before the 341 meeting, your trustee will review the Chapter 13 forms you filed with the court, including your:

 You’ll also forward financial documents to the bankruptcy trustee before the meeting of creditors.
 The trustee will use the tax returns, paycheck stubs, bank statements, and other documents to verify your disclosures.

-In a Chapter 13 case, the 341 meeting will be set for at least 21 days but no more than 50 days after the day you file your case.
-The hearing will be in a meeting room, often in a federal building.
-The meeting will not be a courtroom, nor will a judge preside over the meeting.
+In a Chapter 13 case, the trustee will hold the 341 meeting at least 21 days, but no more than 50 days after the day you file your case.
+The hearing will be in a meeting room—not a courtroom—and a judge won’t be present.

-Once the trustee and creditors have finished asking you questions, the trustee will conclude the meeting.
-The trustee may continue the hearing at a later date if:
+Once the trustee and creditors have finished asking questions, the trustee will decide whether it’s appropriate to conclude the meeting of creditors.
+The trustee will likely continue the hearing to a later date if:

-To learn more about the role of the bankruptcy trustee in Chapter 13, see The Role of the Bankruptcy Trustee in a Chapter 13 Case.
+You can learn more about what to expect by reading The Role of the Bankruptcy Trustee in a Chapter 13 Case.